armando1339/quick-start-react-app/README.md

 This is a basic Webpack configuration to get started quickly to create web applications with React.
 This appliction is ready to deploy to Heroku.

+You can see the example on Heroku [here](https://quick-start-react-app.herokuapp.com/).

 ## Download

 Clone the project in your local.